Yorko/mlcourse.ai/_sources/book/topic08/topic08_sgd_hashing_vowpal_wabbit.md

 $$

 This math works quite well as long as the amount of data is not large (we will not discuss issues with local minima, saddle points, choosing the learning rate, moments and other stuff –- these topics are covered very thoroughly in [the Numeric Computation chapter](http://www.deeplearningbook.org/contents/numerical.html) in "Deep Learning").
 There is an issue with batch gradient descent -- the gradient evaluation requires the summation of a number of values for every object from the training set.
-In other words, the algorithm requires a lot of iterations, and every iteration recomputes weights with formula which contains a sum $\sum_{i=1}^\ell$ over the whole training set.
+In other words, the algorithm requires a lot of iterations, and every iteration recomputes weights with a formula that contains a sum $\sum_{i=1}^\ell$ over the whole training set.
 What happens when we have billions of training samples?

 <div align="center">
 <img src='../../_static/img/topic08/overfitting_meme.jpeg'